What Is Vascular Disease?

 Because the blood is moving more slowly, it may stick to the sides of the veins, and clots can form.

-Blood Clots in the Veins
+Blood Clots in Veins (VTE)

-- Damage to veins from injury or infection
+- Damaged veins from injury or infection

 Blood Clotting Disorders